What are the Symptoms of Thyroid Problems in Females?

 The thyroid hormone signals follicle stimulation for hair growth.
-Therefore when thyroid hormones are low in the body, people will shed hair more in the scalp and the outer parts of their eyebrows.
+Therefore, when thyroid hormones are low in the body, people will shed hair more on the scalp and the outer parts of their eyebrows.

-Hypothyroid can cause slowing of the metabolism/basal metabolic rate and create unexplained weight gain.
-This weight gain is usually not a gradual change, but more recent/acute (i.e gaining 15-30 pounds in a year) without changing your diet or exercise routine.
-The body starts the store more fat cells and use less of it for energy production; thus making it harder to lose weight.
-The body normally uses food as our energy, but when it starts to store your nutrients, people will notice a reduction in physical energy and become more fatigued than normal.
+Being hypothyroid can cause slowing of the metabolism or basal metabolic rate and create unexplained weight gain.
+This weight gain is usually not a gradual change, but more recent/acute (i.e., gaining 15 to 30 pounds in a year) without changing your diet or exercise routine.
+The body starts the store more fat cells and uses less of it for energy production, thus making it harder to lose weight.
+The body normally uses food as its energy source, but when it starts to store your nutrients, people will notice a reduction in physical energy and become more fatigued than normal.

-Hyperthyroid can lead to the opposite problem and induce unexplained weight loss because it increases your metabolism/basal metabolic rate.
-Your body uses more of the food for every day energy production in the body.
-So more calories are being burned and will sometimes leave people with a faster heart beat and anxiety, which we will discuss as the next two symptoms.
+Hyperthyroidism can lead to the opposite problem and induce unexplained weight loss, because elevated hormone levels increase your metabolism/basal metabolic rate.
+Your body uses more of the food for everyday energy production.
+So, more calories are being burned and will sometimes leave people with a faster heartbeat and anxiety, which we will discuss as the next two symptoms.

 4. Irregular Heartbeat/Cardiovascular Disease

 Thyroid hormones also affect the heart and circulatory system.
-As I just mentioned, an underactive thyroid can make you store more fat.
-This can then increase your cholesterol levels, leading to hardening and narrowing of arteries and a slower heart rate.
+As wef just mentioned, an underactive thyroid can make your body hold onto more fat.
+This can then increase your cholesterol levels, leading to hardening and narrowing arteries and a slower heart rate.
 When cholesterol suddenly changes from one year to the next, your healthcare provider should also be checking your thyroid hormones.
 A hyperactive thyroid will increase the heart rate, sometimes leading to an irregular heartbeat like atrial fibrillation or higher blood pressure.